-Comprises fair value movements on equity instruments carried at FVOCI.
+Comprises fair value movements on equity instruments and debt securities carried at FVOCI.

 (i) Foreign currency translation reserve

 Comprises exchange differences resulting from the translation to Naira of the results and financial position of Group companies that have a functional currency other than Naira.